When life gets rocky, how do you stay afloat?

 You’ve got to accept that life will be difficult for a while, but it won’t be like this forever.

-That philosophy is how I got through the first year of the pandemic.
+That philosophy was how I got through the first year of the pandemic.

 Just gotta get through, I told myself.
 Hunker down, focus on what you can control, and wait it out.